syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/adaptive.md

 ## Render adaptive dialogs

-When we enable the [`enableAdaptiveUI`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_EnableAdaptiveUI) property, the tree grid will render the filter, sort, and edit dialogs in full screen for a better user experience.
-This behavior is demonstrated in the below demo.
+When you enable the [`enableAdaptiveUI`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_EnableAdaptiveUI) property, the tree grid will render the filter, sort, and edit dialogs in full screen for a better user experience.
+The following demo demonstrates this behavior.

 {% if page.publishingplatform == "aspnet-core" %}